 2. Use Dettol Laundry Cleanser cotton

-When washing gym clothes, or any clothes for that matter, at temperatures below 60°C, odour-causing bacteria can survive in your washing machine.
-It’s so easy to add a laundry santiser to your wash load.
-Just add two capfuls of Dettol Laundry Cleanser Active to your fabric softener drawer and it will kill 99.9% of bacteria even at temperatures as low as 20°C. It’s Malodour Technology will prevent body and sweat odours lingering on the fabric and malodours forming on clean laundry left damp in the washing machine.
+When washing gym clothes, or any clothes for that matter, at temperatures below 60°C, bacteria can survive in your washing machine, including those responsible for bad odours.
+It’s so easy to add a laundry sanitiser to your wash load.
+Just add two capfuls of Dettol Laundry Cleanser Active to your fabric softener drawer and it will kill 99.9% of bacteria even at temperatures as low as 20°C. It will leave your clothes hygienically cleaned from germs picked up during your work out.
+In addition its Malodour Technology will prevent body and sweat odours lingering on the fabric and malodours forming on clean laundry left damp in the washing machine.

 This is particularly relevant for your work-out gear as most synthetic materials like lycra and spandex should not be washed above 30°C. So, Dettol Laundry Cleanser Active, it seems, is good news for your gym kit and your nostrils.